Dundee Stargazing & Astronomy Report

 Where are darker skies near Dundee?

-The closest meaningfully darker mapped site is Ashludie Farm, about 11 km east of Dundee, reaching Bortle 5.
+The closest meaningfully darker mapped site is Monifieth, about 12 km east of Dundee, reaching Bortle 5.

 When is the sky darkest in Dundee?